 The URL of an Entry Package containing an Entry Page can be signaled for a Service, i.e., the @bcastEntryPackageUrl attribute or the @bbandEntryPageUrl attribute in HELD defined in Section 7.1.8.
 This entry URL can change from time to time.
 Changes to the entry URL can be very infrequent.
 For example, an Entry Page contains a container (e.g., an iFrame) into which it can load different sub-pages sequentially (usually driven by Events in the broadcast).
-In this case the entry URL would typically change only when a new version of the Entry Page routinely changes at show and/or interstitial boundaries.
+In this case the entry URL would typically change only when a new version of the Entry Page is desired.
+Alternatively, changes to the entry URL can be frequent.
+For example, an Entry Page routinely changes at show and/or interstitial boundaries.
 The approach to changes of the entry URL is determined by the broadcaster.